juliogomez/devops/README.md

 <h3>Make your VOICE heard!</h3>
 ```

 Save the file.
-Please note this is just an example of a simple change in the code, but everything would work in the same way for any other change.
+Please note this is just an example of a simple change in the code, but everything would work all the same for any other change.

-Refresh your browser and you will automatically see the updated header (shift+refresh for a hard refresh) from your **local** *myhero-ui*.
+Refresh your browser and you will automatically see the updated header (shift+refresh for a hard refresh) obtained from your **local** *myhero-ui*.

-Let's review what is happening: requests going to *myhero-ui* service **public** IP address are automatically redirected to your **local** *myhero-ui* deployment (where you are developing *live*), which in turn transparently interact with all the other *myhero* microservices deployed in the **remote** k8s cluster.
+Let's review what is happening: requests going to *myhero-ui* service **public** IP address are automatically redirected to your **local** *myhero-ui* deployment (where you are developing *live*), which in turn transparently interacts with all the other *myhero* microservices deployed in the **remote** k8s cluster.

 __Ain't it amazing?!?__